 Drive The Famous (Or Infamous) Road To Hana

-The Road to Hana is an iconic 64-mile drive along the coast of Maui.
-The epic journey is known for its almost 60 bridges and over 600 curves.
+The highway to Hana is an iconic 64-mile road along the coast of Maui.
+The epic drive is known for its almost 60 bridges and over 600 curves.

 Along the way, there are numerous cascading waterfalls, a lava tube, eucalyptus tree forest, and Sandy’s world-famous banana bread.